kamil-kw/kamil_cv_1st_project/README.md

     Footers in main and all sub pages include downloadable CV under download icon.

+    *Download icon pass tests and worked according to project expections.*

 * **Responsiveness:**

     Was checked at multiple device sizes to focus the majority of devices currently used worldwide.

+    *Responsiveness pass all tests and worked according to project expections.*

 ## 5. Development